 My son Nicholas turns 15 at the end of September, which is just ridiculous.

 In some ways he retains the pure innocence and excitement of a little boy.
-In others he’s already taken on the weight of a grown man.
+In others he has already taken on the weight of an adult.

-I wish he hadn’t done so yet, even as he consciously, purposefully offers support and love to people, including, especially, me.
+I kind of sort of wish he hadn’t done so yet, even as he consciously, purposefully offers support and love to people, including and especially me.
 It is beautiful.
-It has weight.
 It has gifts.
 It reflects his strength.
 It has a cost.